Hazlank/lerna-test/README.md

 :rocket:
 # lerna
-lerna test
-generate changelog file
+This project is for plya lerna && and use lerna-changelog to generate changelog file